Gino Levi-Montalcini: Biography

-In 1943 he married Maria Gattone.
-In 1944 they had a son Emanuele, and in 1946 a daughter Piera.
-From 1943 to 1945 he was displaced to Florence, where he was able to escape anti-Jewish persecution under a false name.
+In 1943, he married Maria Gattone.
+In 1944, they had a son, Emanuele, and in 1946, a daughter, Piera.
+From 1943 to 1945, he was displaced to Florence, where he was able to escape anti-Jewish persecution under a false name.

-After the end of the Second World War he returned to Turin, and in 1946 joined the Giuseppe Pagano Group and the local branch of APAO, engaging with issues of postwar reconstruction and new tasks of architecture.
+After the end of the Second World War, he returned to Turin and, in 1946, joined the Giuseppe Pagano Group and the local branch of APAO, engaging with issues of postwar reconstruction and new tasks of architecture.

-In the 1950s he worked on numerous projects.
+In the 1950s, he worked on numerous projects.
 He focused on higher education and increasing participation in competitions for major works, including (in collaboration with colleagues Domenico Morelli, Felice Bardelli and Sergio Hutter) the project for a new building for the University of Turin.

 He also designed furniture and decor, starting with 67 pieces of furniture for the Palazzo Gualino and including furnishings of important public buildings, such as the Hall of the Press in Turin, in shops, including the Borletti in Galleria San Federico, and for exhibitions.

 He remained a sculptor, for which he had an early vocation, and made drawings, portraits and caricatures.
 His sculptures and portraits in pen and oil are reminiscent of those of Pagano, Mollino, and other architects from Turin.

 His academic career began at the Polytechnic of Turin, where he was a lecturer in architectural composition from 1948 to 1956.
-He served as a professor at the Faculty of Architecture of the University of Palermo from 1956 to 1964, at the Faculty of Engineering at the University of Padua from 1964 to 1971, and to Turin in 1971–72.
+He served as a professor at the Faculty of Architecture of the University of Palermo from 1956 to 1964, at the Faculty of Engineering at the University of Padua from 1964 to 1971, and at Turin in 1971–72.

 He was President of the Council of the Order of Architects of the Province of Turin in 1969–70, and in 1969 was appointed a member of the National Academy of St. Luke.

-Gino Levi-Montalcini died in Turin on November 29, 1974.
+Gino Levi-Montalcini died in Turin on 29 November 1974.
 He was 72.